openaps/docs/Building-a-system/recommendation-engine.md

 * Community Contributions
     * Provide feedback on ...
-    * Help edit instructions for Phase II
+    * Help edit instructions for Phase 2
     * Provide results of testing for comparing and contrasting with others
     * Summarize research findings and synthesize them into jump-off points for others' research